mobxjs/mobx/docs/refguide/api.md

 1. If *value* is an instance of an [ES6 Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map): a new [Observable Map](map.md) will be returned.
 Observable maps are very useful if you don't want to react just to the change of a specific entry, but also to the addition or removal of entries.
 1. If *value* is an array, a new [Observable Array](array.md) will be returned.
 1. If *value* is an object *without* prototype or its prototype is `Object.prototype`, the object will be cloned and all its current properties will be made observable.
 See [Observable Object](object.md)
-1. If *value* is an object *with* a prototype, a JavaScript primitive or function, a [Boxed Observable](boxed.md) will be returned.
+1. If *value* is an object *with* a prototype, a JavaScript primitive or function, there will be no change made to the value.
+If you do need a [Boxed Observable](boxed.md), call `observable.box(*value*)` explicitly.
 MobX will not make objects with a prototype automatically observable; as that is the responsibility of its constructor function.
 Use `extendObservable` in the constructor, or `@observable` in its class definition instead.

 These rules might seem complicated at first sight, but you will notice that in practice they are very intuitive to work with.
 Some notes: